Ryanjsanders/Automation/readme.md

-This is a fully working PoC project for running Selenium Tests in Docker.
+This is a fully working PoC project for running Selenium Tests in Docker - rs.

 The test opens up Google page in the latest version of Chrome on Win 10, captures all the POST requests the page sends back and prints their URLs